 Going in you will be embraced by a big and elegant room with 14 doors and one of that lead to the heart of the theatre, a powerful and breathtaking semi-circular place big 450mq with a series of frescoes by Luigi Di Giovanni, Michele Cortigiani, Rocco Lentini e Ettore De Maria Bergler.

 The perfect place for opera performances that also hosts a library, a coffee shop and some more rooms dedicated to private events.
 Teatro Massimo is an unmissable place to see!

-There's a fee for entrance as well as a time schedule.
+There's a fee for entering as well as a time schedule.